-Reduction operations on shared memory locations do not guarantee atomicity with respect to normal store instructions to the same address.
+For sm_6x and earlier architectures, red operations on .shared state space do not guarantee atomicity with respect to normal store instructions to the same address.
 It is the programmer's responsibility to guarantee correctness of programs that use shared memory reduction instructions, e.g., by inserting barriers between normal stores and reduction operations to a common address, or by using atom.exch to store to locations accessed by other reduction operations.